CorentinRegnier/vault-assessment-prometheus-exporter/vault_monitor/expiration_monitor/README.md

 Each service can contain the following:

 * `name` - the name of the service, this will be included as a label on the associated metrics
-* `prometheus_labels` (optional) - this key allows over ridding the "global" Prometheus labels.
+* `prometheus_labels` (optional) - this key allows overriding the "global" Prometheus labels.
 It cannot, however, add a new key.
 * `secrets` - this key maps to a list of secrets, see below for details for secret configuration
 * `metadata_fieldnames` (optional) - allows you to override the default/"global" values for the custom metadata fieldnames
+* `monitor_flag` (optional) - allows enabling monitoring **only** for secrets that explicitly have a certain metadata key set to a defined value

 #### Secret Configuration